galaxyproject/galaxy-hub/src/events/2020-05-ribosome/index.md

 ---
-title: "Measuring Translational Dynamics by Ribosome Profiling"
+title: "Measuring Translational Dynamics by Ribosome Profiling - POSTPONED"
 date: "2020-05-03"
 days: 7
 tease: "Learn more about RiboGalaxy at this EMBO Practical Course"